ajhenley/gitbook/variables.md

  3     public static void main( String[] args )
  4    {
- 5         int x, y, answer; //all three variables will be declared as integers 6         double balance, temperature;
+ 5         int x, y, answer; //all three variables will be declared as integers 6         double temperature;
- 7         float  blimp; //a float uses less memory than a double 8         String firstName, lastName;
+ 7         float  Temperature; //a float uses less memory than a double 8         String firstName, lastName, question = "unknown"; //only question is initialized

  9         x = 99;
-10         y = 32767;//this is the largest value you can store as an integer 11         answer = 42;
+10         y = 32767;
+11         answer = 42;
+           firstName = "James";
+           lastName = "Gosling";
+           temperature = 98.6;
+           Temperature = 32.0;

 12
 20
-21         System.out.println( "The variable x contains " + x );
+21         System.out.println( "The variable x contains a value of " + x );
-22         System.out.println( "The value " + y + " is stored in the variable y." );
+22         System.out.println( "The value " + y + " is the largest value you can store in an integer." );
-23         System.out.println( "The experiment completed in " + seconds + " seconds." );
+23         System.out.println("The anwser to the question is: " + answer );
-24         System.out.println( "My favorite irrational number is Euler's constant: " + e );
+           System.out.println("And the question has long since been " + question);
-25         System.out.println( "Hopefully your balance is more than $" + checking + "!" );
+25         System.out.println("If you're not sick your temperature is " + temperature);
+           System.out.println("If you're an ice cube your temperature is " + Temperature);
-26         System.out.println( "My full name is " + title + " " + firstName + last_name );
+26         System.out.println("The founder of Java is " " + firstName + last_name );

 27     }
 28 }
 ```